shead-custom-design/pipecat/docs/design.rst

 Note from this example how we use a single variable to keep track of the "output" end of the pipe, passing it as the "input" to each component that we connect.
-Of course, nothing requires that you re-use a variable in this way, but we find that it makes adding or subtracting components from a pipe much easier.
+Of course, nothing requires that you re-use a variable in this way, but we find that this style avoids a proliferation of otherwise unused symbols and makes reordering, adding and subtracting components in a pipe much easier.
 For example, it's easy to comment-out the component we just added without affecting any downstream code:

 .. code-block:: python
     :emphasize-lines: 4